nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <p>CLIpboard is a user-friendly desktop application that helps educators manage their students' particulars. </p>
   <img src="./images/clipboard1.png" alt="image description" align="right" width="100" height="102"/>
 </div>
+CLIpboard was created with love by real teachers who faced the everyday challenge of managing large amounts of class information.
+We hope that CLIpboard will be able to serve you as reliably as it has for us.

-ClIpboard is great for you if:
+ClIpboard will be great for you too if:

 1. You have to manage lots of students and classes
 2. You prefer typing
 3. You dislike dealing with boring spreadsheets

-In this guide, we will walk you through the entire CLIpboard experience, whether you're a beginner learning to set up, or you're looking to take your skills to the next level, you're in the right place.
+In this guide, we will walk you through the entire CLIpboard experience, whether you're a beginner learning to set up, or you're an advanced user looking to take your skills to the next level, you're in the right place.

 Let's dive in!